nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating all suppliers: `view_supplier`

-Displays:
+If you want to look through your current list of suppliers, view feature helps you to do it in two ways -
-1. all the suppliers currently present in the supplier list
+1. See all the suppliers currently present in the supplier list
-2. specified suppliers with the keyword provided
+2. See the specified suppliers with the keyword provided

 Format: